solid/team/README.md

 ## Tasks

 The Solid Team engages in a number of tasks.
-Tasks may be added or removed from the team's scope by majority vote at a Solid Team meeting.
-A blocked task is a tast that the team wants to do, but currently doesn't have the resources to do.
+A blocked task is a task that the team wants to do, but currently doesn't have the resources to do.

-### Task Force Membership

-Team members may be added or removed from this task force by a majority vote at a Solid Team meeting.
-There must be a lead for this task.
-While other members may assist in the task, it is the responsibility of the leader to

 ### Ongoing Task Forces